od-blip/Coffee-Shop-Analysis/README.md

 |Rob       |9005.17             |
 |**Grand Total** |**45134.07**               |

-1. Total Sales by Coffee Type
+2. Total Sales by Top 10 Customers

-Chart: Bar Chart
+- Chart: Bar Chart

-Reason: A bar chart is ideal for comparing the sales performance of each coffee type.
-This chart makes it easy to see which coffee types generate the most revenue.
+Reason: A bar chart was used here to highlight the top customers by their contribution to total sales.
+This visualization quickly identifies the highest revenue-generating customers.

-- Top 10 Customers
+- Table

 |Top 10 Customer Name	|Sum of Total Sale (USD)|
 |-----------------------|-----------------------|